ljm565/patientsim-pkg/README.md

 print(response)

+# Doctor Agent
+doctor_agent = DoctorAgent('gpt-4o')
+print(doctor_agent.system_prompt)

 # Example response:
-# "I'm experiencing some concerning symptoms, but I can't recall any specific medical history."
+# > I'm experiencing some concerning symptoms, but I can't recall any specific medical history.
+# > You are playing the role of a kind and patient doctor...
 ```

 &nbsp;